Skip to content

 “The way the body works is that we are at our lowest temperature at about 4am and highest temperature at around about 6pm or 7pm,” says sleep physician Dr Carmel Harrington, author of The Complete Guide to a Good Night’s Sleep.
 “Once we reach our peak body temperature and temperature starts to go down, that’s the time that we can sleep.”

-Carmel says that an ideal ambient temperature (ie the room temperature) for sleep is around 18-21 degrees.
-When nightly ambient temperatures can sit at 25 to 30 degrees, it’s hard for our bodies to cool down enough to get decent shuteye.
-That’s why it’s important to create a cool sleeping environment during summer.
+Carmel says that best room temperature for sleep is around 18-21 degrees, which is often difficult to maintain during Aussie summers.
+When nightly temperatures can sit at 25-30 degrees, it’s hard for our bodies to cool down - so creating a cool sleep environment becomes essential.

 “Obviously a fan will help and if you’re lucky enough to have air conditioning, that’s really good,” says Carmel.
 “A wet towel in front of the fan can help as well, so it’s cooler air that is blowing through.”

-Positioning a tray of ice cubes in front of the fan can also help, as can opening windows and doors to create a breeze.
+You can also position a tray of ice cubes in front of the fan for an extra cooling boost or open windows and doors to create a cross-breeze.

 1. Keep the sunlight out